 The Supreme Court decision issued today means that the Affordable Care Act (ACA) is not derailed, and 6.5 million Americans do not drop off the benefit rolls.
-This is certainly good and helpful news, but does not alter the fact that our healthcare system is still in crisis mode.
+This is certainly good and helpful news but does not alter the fact that our healthcare system is still in crisis mode.
 The continued rising costs of cancer drugs—the focus of several recent publications—one by the American Society of Clinical Oncology(ASCO,) commented upon in the New York Times by Andrew Pollack, and the other by a team from the University of Texas MD Anderson Cancer Center, which have been critically evaluating the justification for higher drug costs.
 Complex formulae are being used to create a “value framework,” which serves only to make it harder and harder to both understand what is going on and to come up with sensible answers.

 One number that keeps coming up in the calculations is the dollar value of human life for one year: currently listed at $50 – $100,000, with $50,000 being the number listed in most studies.
 So what does this very harsh statistic mean?
-It is the focus of the review system called “NICE” in the UK (National Institute for Care and Excellence), in which the cost of a cancer treatment is weighed against the idea that cancer patients could get back to work with quality of life sufficient to contribute $50,000 annually to the economy.
+It is the focus of the review system called “NICE” in the UK (National Institute for Care and Excellence), in which the cost of cancer treatment is weighed against the idea that cancer patients could get back to work with the quality of life sufficient to contribute $50,000 annually to the economy.
 For me, this is truly extraordinary!
 Is our moral compass completely shattered?
 Do you need to have the ability to go back to work to be worthy of treatment?

 I feel like we need to have “Mr. Smith Goes Back to Washington” and do some simple math.
-If, as indicated by ASCO, Velcade costs approximately $7,000/month as part of a triple therapy (VMP was used as a model versus MP, which costs $279/month), how does that fit into the family budget?
+If, as indicated by ASCO, Velcade costs approximately $7,000/month as part of triple therapy (VMP was used as a model versus MP, which costs $279/month), how does that fit into the family budget?
 The simple answer is that an extra $5,000 - $10,000/month expenditure does not fit into anyone’s family budget.
 It is “covered by insurance” is the pat answer.
 But, health insurance is starting to look like Lloyd’s of London which insure ships at sea.
 When all the ships go down, it is a problem!

 The cost of medical care is no longer an episodic thing.
 It is an ongoing cost.
 And there are all kinds of rising costs, ranging from establishing electronic record systems (hugely expensive, costing billions of dollars) to diagnostics such as new scans and imaging (MRI, PET/CT, etc.) to the costs of novel therapies and stem cell transplants.
 I could go on.

 The issue is that ultimately the costs have to be realistic or the system just breaks, as it has broken right now.
 Money has to come from somewhere.
-Mr. Smith needs to be able to add up the family budget on the back side of an envelope and still be on the positive side.
+Mr. Smith needs to be able to add up the family budget on the backside of an envelope and still be on the positive side.